ca(1) - phpMan

 -passin arg

-the key password source.
+The key password source.
 For more information about the format of

-arg see the PASS PHRASE ARGUMENTS section in openssl(1).
+arg see "Pass Phrase Options" in openssl(1).

 -notext

-don't output the text form of a certificate to the output file.
+Don't output the text form of a certificate to the output file.

 -startdate date

-this allows the start date to be explicitly set.
+This allows the start date to be explicitly set.
 The format of the

 -enddate date

-this allows the expiry date to be explicitly set.
+This allows the expiry date to be explicitly set.
 The format of the

 -days arg

-the number of days to certify the certificate for.
+The number of days to certify the certificate for.

 -md alg

-option also applies to CRLs.
+is set is ignored.
+This option also applies to CRLs.

 -policy arg

-this option defines the CA "policy" to use.
+This option defines the CA "policy" to use.
 This is a section in

 the configuration file which decides which fields should be